senrishi/Math-Me-Not/README.md

 1. Add some CSS styling
 2. Improve button layout
 3. ~~Add another maths question before user clears URLs~~
-4. Liquid glass effect
+4. Liquid glass effect (because why not)
-5. 32x32 and 64x64 icon .svg format

 ## Popup
 1. Improve font
 2. Add a small tab bar just above the box
 3. Consider different backgrounds using CSS (maybe implement per website basis color scheme)
-4. Add a check for Cmd + Space.
-If detected, display error
+4. ~~Add a check for Cmd + Space.
+If detected, display error~~ (nvm MacOs is pretty stingy with CMD + space, this was a little hack which lets you easily multiply)